D4ve-Code/Project-1/README.md

 # Project-1 - Dating Application
-Its the first project team - please go branch dev to see all works
+Its the first team project - please go branch dev to see all works

+Still working on when we have some times